 VISUAL ARTS Criteria

-Along with the portfolio, students must prepare a one to two paragraph explanation of the process they went through to create one of the pieces in their portfolio.
+Along with the portfolio, students must be prepared to present during their Zoom interview, a one to two paragraph explanation of the process they went through to create one of the pieces in their portfolio.

 Students are required to perform a 1 to 2 minute monologue, to be delivered, live, through a Zoom interview.
 The monologue may be an original creation or an extraction from a play or from the internet.
 Applicants are discouraged from using film monologues.
 The monologue should be well-rehearsed and memorized, as no scripts are permitted during the perform

 Students may be asked to perform an improvisation with the teachers after their monologue.
 Applicants will be assessed on the following: